The 3tards: 333: Halfway To Hell (2007–2013)

-The Oshawa Incident
+Oshawa incident

 In June 2009, The 3tards played a benefit concert for breast cancer research at Memorial Park in Oshawa, along with The Groopies, Black Cat Attack and Caution Inc. Because of concerns about possible alcohol abuse and property damage, the event was at first considered "too risky" to be promoted on Oshawa's municipal website, but after receiving a number of letters from 3tards fans, the city council allowed the promotion.

 On the day of the concert, limited promotion, a late start and pouring rain led to a small crowd, and no money was raised for cancer research.
 Bubble bath added to the fountain by audience members overflowed onto the park grounds.
 The 3tards commenced their set late, at approximately 7:30 pm; the event permit expired at 8:00 pm.
 During their fourth song, Durham Region police arrived to shut down the event.
 Because of noise complaints and an out-of-control crowd, power was cut to the stage, and some arrests were made.
 In spite of more letters from fans, the Oshawa City Council declined to add The 3tards to the city's July 1st Canada Day Lakeview Park concert event.

-On July 19th, 2009, the 3Tards headlined at The Kathedral, and announced that they were playing their last show.
+On July 19, 2009, the 3Tards headlined at The Kathedral, and announced that they were playing their last show.
 This was incorrect.